apache/pulsar/site2/docs/deploy-bare-metal.md

 ![alt-text](assets/pulsar-basic-setup.png)

-As shown in this diagram, connecting clients communicate with the Pulsar cluster using a single URL.
-More precisely, the URL `pulsar-cluster.acme.com` abstracts over all message-handling brokers.
+In this diagram, connecting clients need to communicate with the Pulsar cluster using a single URL.
+In this case, `pulsar-cluster.acme.com` abstracts over all of the message-handling brokers.
 Pulsar message brokers run on machines alongside BookKeeper bookies; brokers and bookies, in turn, rely on ZooKeeper.

 ### Hardware considerations

-When deploying a Pulsar cluster, keep in mind that the capacity of your deployment might benefit from the following configuration.
+If you deploy a Pulsar cluster, keep in mind the following basic better choices when you do the capacity planning.

 #### ZooKeeper